Brightspace/d2l-telemetry-browser-client/README.md

 an exercise to see if there is value in trying to adopt a common vocabulary.
 The context is modelled after the IMS Caliper context.
 Note: JSON-LD is not currently used by any component in the event processing system, so this is purely documentary at this point.
 [`Experimental Vocabulary`](https://github.com/Brightspace/schema/blob/master/context/context.json)

-And then to send the events to the [`Product Telemetry Service`](https://github.com/Brightspace/d2l-telemetry-service)

 Note: Some properties defined by the telemetry event schema will be set by the backend service when it handles the event.
 These include: `Version`, `EventId`, `Timestamp`, `TenantId`, `EventBody.Timestamp`, `EventBody.Actor.Id`, `EventBody.TenantUrl`, `EventBody.Browser`.